Tax credits

 Tax credits directly reduce tax payable dollar-for-dollar, and some are refundable if they exceed your tax liability.
-This guide covers the main credits investors encounter in practice.
+Carried forward losses are deductions of income that you can use in later years, they are similar to tax credits in that way.

-- Franking Credits - Individual & Trust - Tax already paid by a company which can offset individual tax when a dividend is paid out.
+• Franking Credits - Individual & Trust - Tax already paid by a company which can offset individual tax when a dividend is paid out and are refundable.

 Features